- Publications and resources

 Learn about general competency obligations for pilots.
 The general competency rule is contained in regulation 61.385 of the Civil Aviation Safety Regulations (1998).

-Download a print-friendly version of the general competency for pilots fact sheet.
+Download a print-friendly version of the general competency for pilots information sheet.

 Who should read this information sheet?